 ARTICLE I - NAME

-The name of this Council shall be the “Resident Physician Council” (hereinafter “RPC”).
+The name of this Council shall be the “Resident and Fellow-in-Training Physician Council” (hereinafter “RFTPC”).

 ARTICLE II - DUTIES AND RESPONSIBILITIES

-The RPC supports the Academy’s exempt purposes.
-In particular, the RPC’s duties and responsibilities include, without limitation, the following:
+The RFTPC supports the Academy’s exempt purposes.
+In particular, the RFTPC’s duties and responsibilities include, without limitation, the following:

 - Assume the leadership role in building a resident community within the Academy;